 I am a DC-based social scientist working at the intersection of regulation, emerging technology, and public health.

-Currently, I am a postdoctoral researcher in regulatory science.
-I am based at the Center for the Assessment of Tobacco Regulations (CAsToR), which provides evidence-based and expert-informed modeling of the behavioral and public health impacts of FDA tobacco regulations.
-I also conduct research for the Ohio State-Michigan Law for Emerging Technologies Network, focusing on governance of health technology.
+Currently, I am a postdoctoral researcher in regulatory science at the Center for the Assessment of Tobacco Regulations (CAsToR), which provides evidence-based and expert-informed modeling of the behavioral and public health impacts of FDA tobacco regulations.
+At the Center, I provide policy analysis and lead research dissemination on topics of importance to tobacco control.
+I am also a postdoctoral fellow at the Ohio State-Michigan Law for Emerging Technologies Network, focusing on governance of health technology.

 Broadly, my work focuses on the political and commercial determinants of health.
-Specifically, I study the regulation of emerging health technologies.
+Specifically, I study the regulation of emerging health-related technologies.

 I earned my PhD in Political Science from the University of Pennsylvania and my B.A. in Government and Economics from Smith College.